pulumi/pulumi-hugo/themes/default/content/blog/troubleshooting-with-diagnostics/index.md

 TF_LOG=DEBUG pulumi up -v=5
 ```

 How can you tell if a provider uses the Terraform bridge?
-There's two ways.
-First, you can [open up the provider in the Registry](https://registry.pulumi.com/) and check the **Package Details** at the bottom of the API docs landing page.
+You can [open up the provider in the Registry](https://registry.pulumi.com/), and check the **Package Details** at the bottom of the API docs landing page.
 If the Notes section lists the provider as based on a Terraform provider, you know the provider uses the Terraform bridge.

  ![An example provider's Package Details that contains a link to the provider's GitHub repo, the open-source license information for the provider, and a note explaining the provider is based off of a Terraform provider.](./package_details.png "Package Details on a provider")

-Second, if you'd rather check from the provider's repository, you can search for `tfgen` in the repository's Makefile, like in [this search of the Makefile for the Aiven provider](https://github.com/pulumi/pulumi-aiven/search?l=Makefile&q=tfgen).

 To get data from another provider that isn't "bridged," you need to pass in the `--logflow` flag, which asks the providers (all child processes) to bubble up their data: